dannsam/xenko-docs/manual/graphics/01-NEW-pages/skybox.md

 # Skybox

-A **skybox** is a special technique that creates distant-looking backgrounds.
+A **skybox** is a special technique that creates distant-looking backgrounds at runtime.
-Game engine puts the scene inside an extremely big cube, and then projects background textures inside skybox's faces.
+Xenko puts the scene inside an extremely big cube, and then projects background textures inside skybox's faces.
 This simulates three-dimensional surroundings that look spacious, even if the actual game level is quite small.

 The examples of skybox backgrounds include skies, clouds, mountains, and other scenery.

 > [!Tip]
-> Skybox backgrounds are pre-rendered, meaning the system requires little GPU and CPU resources to render them at runtime.
+> Skyboxes are pre-rendered, meaning the system requires little GPU and CPU resources to render them at runtime.

 ## Create a cubemap